Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/preparation.md

 Additionally, an extensive database of VapourSynth plugins and scripts is available at [VSDB][vsdb].
-VSDB also offers a GUI for [vsrepo][vsrepo], VapourSynth’s official package manager, and a plugin pack (labeled “Portable FATPACK”) that bundles most popular plugins, scripts, and VS-related applications into one archive for ease of download and installation.
+VSDB also offers a GUI for [vsrepo][vsrepo], VapourSynth's official package manager, and a plugin pack (labeled "Portable FATPACK") that bundles most popular plugins, scripts, and VS-related applications into one archive for ease of download and installation.

-An alternative to the latter is [eXmendiC’s encode pack][ex-encode-pack], which contains a lot of encoding-related applications and scripts, on top of a broad collection of VapourSynth plugins and scripts.
+An alternative to the latter is [eXmendiC's encode pack][ex-encode-pack], which contains a lot of encoding-related applications and scripts, on top of a broad collection of VapourSynth plugins and scripts.
 However, the package is not maintained anymore,